garyschulte/dappnodeRepo/ssh/README.md

 ## Connecting to the node

 You will be able to connect to a docker instance that is running openssh.
-The ssh port is exposed as `2222`, the user is `unsafe` and the password is `password`.
+This is the information you will need to connect to the running container:

+* hostname: ssh.dappnode
+* ssh port: 2222
+* username: unsafe
+* password: password

 So for example:

 ```
 ➜  ssh git:(main) ✗ ssh unsafe@ssh.dappnode -p 2222
 The authenticity of host '[ssh.dappnode]:2222 ([172.33.0.14]:2222)' can't be established.